 - Squarespace (hosted)

-I imaging your next question is what is hosted and self hosted?
+I imagine your next question is what is hosted and self-hosted?

 Now while the likes of Wix and Squarespace do have blogging functionality, both are primarily website builders and the blog features are pretty basic.